JuanMaTB/Kubevagrant/README.md

  The goal is to have a fully operational machine to work with docker and kubernetes

-# Requirements
+# Requirements:
-    * Virtualbox
-    * Vagrant
+You will need for deployment [Virtualbox](https://www.virtualbox.org/wiki/Downloads) & [Vagrant](https://www.vagrantup.com/downloads) (in this order)

 # Orchestration

-  1- Open your terminal on this repository
+Download this repository and type:
-  2- type: Vagrant up
+    * Vagrant up
-  3- type: Vagrant ssh
+    * Vagrant ssh

-  4- Enjoi
+# Enjoi!